influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 By default, buckets have an `implicit` **schema-type**  which conforms to data as it is written to InfluxDB.

-Buckets with schema-type `explicit` allow you to assign your own schema.
-These buckets reject write requests that do not obey their bucket-schema.
+Buckets with the `explicit` schema-type allow you to assign your own named schemas and reject write requests that do not conform to a specific schema.

 ### Create a bucket schema
 Use the `influx` CLI to set the schema-type and one or more schemas for your bucket: